Reflecting random walk in fractal domains: Energy form estimates

-Here $\EE_1 (u, v):=\EE(u, v)+\int_D u(x) v(x) \, dx$.
-It follows that $G_1 L^2(D; dx)$ is dense in the space $(W^{1,2}(D), \| \cdot \|_{1,2})$ and that
+Here $\EE_1 (u, v):=\EE(u, v)+\int_D u(x) v(x) \,dx$.
+It follows that $G_1 L^2(D; dx)$ is dense in the space $(W^{1,2}(D), \| \cdot\|_{1,2})$ and that

 Since $L^2(D; dx)$ is separable, there is a sequence $\{f_k, k\geq 1\}$ of bounded functions that is dense in $L^2(D; dx)$.
-Consequently, $\{\eta^k:=G_1 f_k, k\geq 1\}$ is a sequence of bounded functions that is dense in $(W^{1,2}(D), \| \cdot \|_{1,2})$.
+Consequently, $\{\eta^k:=G_1 f_k, k\geq1\}$ is a sequence of bounded functions that is dense in $(W^{1,2}(D), \| \cdot\|_{1,2})$.

-Theorem 2 on page 251 of \cite{E} implies that for every function $ \eta^k$, there exists a sequence of functions $\{ \eta^k_j, j\geq 1\} \subset W^{1,2}(D)\cap C^\infty (D)$ with the property that $\lim_{j\to \infty} \|\eta^k_j - \eta^k \|_{1,2}=0$.
-Moreover, the proof given in \cite{E} shows that we can choose $ \eta^k_j$ so that $\sup_{x\in D} | \eta^k_j (x)| \leq 3 \sup_{x\in D} | \eta^k (x)|$.
+Theorem 2 on page 251 of~\cite{E} implies that for every function $ \eta^k$, there exists a sequence of functions $\{ \eta^k_j, j\geq1\} \subset W^{1,2}(D)\cap C^\infty(D)$ with the property that $\lim_{j\to\infty} \|\eta^k_j - \eta^k \|_{1,2}=0$.
+Moreover, the proof given in~\cite{E} shows that we can choose $ \eta^k_j$ so that $\sup_{x\in D} | \eta^k_j (x)| \leq3 \sup_{x\in D} | \eta^k (x)|$.

-{\it Step 2}.
-Constants $c_1, c_2, \dots$ may change value from one ``step'' to another in this proof.
+\textit{Step} 2.
+Constants $c_1, c_2, \ldots$ may change value from one ``step'' to another in this proof.

-We will use a regularized version of the distance function defined in \cite[Theorem 2, p.
-171]{Stein}.
-That theorem implies that there exist $0<c_1,c_2,c_3, c_4<\infty$ such that for every integer $j$ there is a $C^\infty$ function $d_j: D \to (0,2^{-j}]$ with the following properties.
+We will use a regularized version of the distance function defined in \cite{Stein}, Theorem 2, page 171.
+That theorem implies that there exist $0<c_1,c_2,c_3, c_4<\infty$ such that for every integer $j$ there is a $C^\infty$ function $d_j\dvtx D \to(0,2^{-j}]$ with the following properties: